Lee Harvey Oswald: Early life

+In February 1946, Lee was admitted to a hospital in Fort Worth for a mastoidectomy on the left side of his head.
+After some marital difficulties between Marguerite and Eckdahl, Lee's mother and Lee moved to Covington, Louisiana for a brief time.
+Records indicate that Lee Oswald attended Covington Grammar School in Covington, Louisiana from September 1946 to January 1947, enrolled as a first grade student again.
+Edwin Eckdahl convinced Marguerite to continue their marriage.
+The Eckdahls, now reconciled, moved back to Fort Worth in 1947.
+That arrangement would only last until 1948 amidst a heated separation and divorce process.

-In 1944, Marguerite moved the family from New Orleans to Dallas, Texas.
-Oswald entered the first grade in 1945 and over the next six years attended several different schools in the Fort Worth areas through the sixth grade.
-Oswald took an IQ test in the fourth grade and scored 103, and "on achievement tests in [grades 4 to 6], he twice did best in reading and twice did worst in spelling".
+The Oswald family (Marguerite, Robert, and Lee Oswald; John Pic) was in the Fort Worth area following the divorce.
+Lee took an IQ test in the fourth grade and scored 103, and "on achievement tests in grades 4 to 6, he twice did best in reading and twice did worst in spelling."

-As a child, Oswald was described as withdrawn and temperamental by several people who knew him.
+As a child Oswald was described as withdrawn and temperamental by several people who knew him.
 When Oswald was 12 in August 1952, his mother took him to New York City where they lived for a short time with Oswald's half-brother, John.
 Oswald and his mother were later asked to leave after an argument in which Oswald allegedly struck his mother and threatened John's wife with a pocket knife.

 Oswald attended seventh grade in the Bronx, New York City, but was often truant, which led to a psychiatric assessment at a juvenile reformatory.
 The reformatory psychiatrist, Dr. Renatus Hartogs, described Oswald as immersed in a "vivid fantasy life, turning around the topics of omnipotence and power, through which [Oswald] tries to compensate for his present shortcomings and frustrations".
 Hartogs concluded:

 Lee has to be diagnosed as "personality pattern disturbance with schizoid features and passive-aggressive tendencies".
 Lee has to be seen as an emotionally, quite disturbed youngster who suffers under the impact of really existing emotional isolation and deprivation, lack of affection, absence of family life and rejection by a self involved and conflicted mother.